 Chase Sapphire Reserve

 The Chase Sapphire Reserve® offers a $300 annual travel credit and Priority Pass Select airport lounge access.
 You also earn 3 Chase Ultimate Rewards points on all travel (once eligible) and dining purchases.
 Your points are worth 1.5 cents each when booking award travel through Chase or you can transfer them on a 1:1 basis to over a dozen airline and hotel travel partners.
 These partners include United Airlines, Southwest, Emirates, and British Airways.

 The Platinum Card from American Express

 The Platinum Card® from American Express probably offers more air travel benefits than any other premium travel rewards credit card.
-Two key benefits include a $200 airline fee credit (in the form of a statement credit; enrollment required) and access to airport lounge networks like Centurion, Priority Pass, and Delta Sky Club.
+Two key benefits include a $200 airline fee credit (in the form of a statement credit; enrollment required) and access to airport lounge networks like Centurion, Priority Pass (enrollment required), and Delta Sky Club.
 You earn 5x Membership Rewards points on plane tickets purchased directly from the airline or on AmexTravel.com, up to $500,000 per calendar in these purchases.

 Capital One Venture Rewards Credit Card